Franciszek Franczak

-Franciszek Franczak (born 16 August 2007) is a Polish professional footballer who plays as a right midfielder for club St Johnstone.
+Franciszek Franczak (born 16 August 2007) is a Polish professional footballer who plays as a right midfielder for I liga club Odra Opole.

 Club career

 A product of the St Johnstone academy, Franczak began to train with the first team squad during the club's preseason in the summer of 2023.
 He featured in first-team preseason friendly matches that summer, aged 15 years-old.
 He signed his first professional contract with the club in August 2023.
 He made his Scottish Premiership debut on 23 September 2023, as a second-half substitute against Hibernian, having turned 16 years old the previous month.

+On 18 July 2026, after leaving St Johnstone at the end of his contract, Franczak signed with Polish second-tier club Odra Opole until mid-2028.

 International career

 In August 2024, Franczak received his first Poland U18s call-up for a friendly tournament held in Croatia the following month.
 He made his debut in a 2–1 win over the hosts on 4 September.

 Personal life

 Franczak was born in Limanowa but lived in Laskowa, Poland prior to moving to Perth, Scotland, with his family as a child.
-He has got two brothers and one sister.
+He has two brothers and one sister.

 His older brother, Filip, plays for Strathspey Thistle.